 When we acquired the land that comprises Fox Hill Preserve, most of it was forested, although a small portion was being farmed.
 In the years that ensued, farming operations ceased and the land was largely managed according to the now-obsolete theory that the best way to care for preserved open space was to simply let it be.
 In recent years we have developed and begun implementation of a management plan that is improving the conservation value of the preserve.

 Two loop trails meander through the forest and bring you to a ten-acre Warm Season Grass meadow established in 2009 with the support of the Wildlife Habitat Incentive Program through the Natural Resources Conservation Service.
 Along Fox Hill Road you will see a dense population of native wildflowers.
 This is a one acre native pollinator habitat established in 2011.

 Please note that we conduct a deer management program on this property in accordance with State regulations.
 Our Deer Management Program is active annually September to February during the dates described by the regulations.
 There is no hunting on Sundays.
 Visitors should wear blaze orange when hiking on the trails during hunting season.

-Stewardship projects at Fox Hill include invasive plant surveying and eradication, trail maintenance, nest box monitoring (one kestrel and two eastern bluebird nest boxes) and a mowing plan for the warm season grass meadows that delays mowing until the nesting season for ground-nesting birds is finished.
+Stewardship projects at Fox Hill include invasive plant surveying and eradication, trail maintenance, monitoring two kestrel and two eastern bluebird nest boxes, and a mowing plan for the warm season grass meadows that delays mowing until the nesting season for ground-nesting birds is finished.
 A wetland enhancement project is underway, supported in part by the Wildlife Habitat Incentive Program through NRCS.
 Annual surveys are also performed.

 Ways to get involved!